Click Here for Our Recommended Antivirus for Your Device

 Symptoms of dyslexia are different than those of dysgraphia.

-People with dyslexia typically have trouble associating sounds with letters, whereas people with dysgraphia may have trouble recognizing certain letters or forming shapes for letters.
+People with dyslexia have trouble associating sounds with letters, whereas people with dysgraphia may have trouble recognizing certain letters or forming shapes for letters.

-Dyslexia is difficulty reading and Dysgraphia is difficulty writing.
+Dyslexia is difficulty reading, and Dysgraphia is difficulty writing.
 Both are a result of a deficit in the phonological core (or the system of phonemes) within the brain.

 Just like people can have a deficit in any one of the phonological skills – phonological awareness, phonological encoding, or memory – they can have a weakness in one phonological processing or another, back the way up to two.

 Usually, a person has difficulty reading and difficulty writing.
 But it could be the case that they have difficulty writing and difficulty reading.
-Difficulties in either one of the two will usually affect the other skills.
+Difficulties in either one of the two will affect the other skills.

-People experience dyslexia or dysgraphia for a variety of reasons including illness, stroke, brain injury, and low IQ.
+People experience dyslexia or dysgraphia for a variety of reasons, including illness, stroke, brain injury, and low IQ.

 Dyslexia vs Dysgraphia